If you’re planning on driving to Milford Sound from Te Anau, let me tell you this now: you’re in for an absolute treat.

 - Milford Sound itself has limited facilities, with only two (quite pricey) cafes and no shops, so stock up on food and drink at the Fresh Choice in Te Anau

 - There’s no petrol stations along the Milford Road and petrol is limited (read: expensive) in Milford Sound, so top up your tank at Te Anau and you’ll have more than enough for the return drive

 - You’ll run out of cellphone reception about a third of the way from Te Anau to Milford Sound, and you won’t get it again until you’re back after your trip.

-- If you’re staying overnight in Milford Sound at Milford Sound Lodge & Campervan Park, there is internet available, but it’s $15 for 1GB.
+- If you’re staying overnight in Milford Sound at Milford Sound Lodge & Campervan Park, there is satellite internet available which can be patchy.
+It’s free for Lodge guests but if you’re camping then it’s $15 for 1GB.
 Best to let your friends and family know that you’ll be off the grid for your stay, enjoy a rest from phone notifications, and update your Instagram Story when you’re back in civilisation.

 - Take it easy!
 New Zealand roads take longer to drive than expected due to viewpoints, tour buses, conditions and traffic.
 Give yourself plenty of time and drive safely.